Tips and Tricks for Moving Desktop Clients to QuickBooks Online

 Customizing our client’s workspace in QBO is a big part of the service I provide.
 Best practices include creating a new Chrome person, and then adding bookmarks for each screen in our client’s workflow.
 You can further simplify by listing each bookmark in order of operations.

 You can also leverage the QuickBooks Windows or Mac App, which provides many familiar desktop-like benefits, such as keyboard shortcuts and multiple windows.
-You can learn more in this article.
 The apps are available for both you and your clients.

 Training – Keep it Simple but Thorough

 I typically break up training sessions based on workflow and keep them to under two hours to avoid overwhelming the client and help them retain what they are learning.
 Multiple sessions also give me a chance to follow up on previous training.
 I try to stay focused on what they need to know to get the job done.